Today, more than half of all cancer patients are treated with radiation

 this technique synchronizes the delivery of radiation

 with a patient's own breathing cycle.
-The tumor
+The tumor can then

-high dose of radiation while sparing more healthy
+radiation while sparing more healthy tissue.
+This

-High-Dose-Rate (HDR) Brachytherapy - An
+High-Dose-Rate (HDR) Brachytherapy—An

 internal therapy that delivers high doses of radiation